 Jeffery Bergman: Sure.
 Emeralds have not been a major part of my business.
 I got involved with the Colombians who first came to Bangkok back in the early ’90s, and I was very helpful. [inaudible 00:28:21] bags and bags of beautiful cabs and I took them in my office, and I know what Bangkok manufacturing jewelers need.
 They need layouts.
 If you walk into a manufacturing jeweler with a big bag of cabs, they’re going to look at them, and they’re going to hand them back to you and say, I can’t do anything with this.
 So I bought stuff, lovely layouts.
 Necklace layout, earrings, ring, etc. and I sold close to $100,000 of their cabs within a few weeks, paid them their cash, made my nice commission.
 They were very happy.
 They came back in a few months.
 But they had seen what I did, they didn’t need me anymore.
 So they went off, did their own thing, and I continued selling Colombian emeralds and brokering them and featuring a few in my inventory.

-Jeffery Bergman: So they were a part, they were probably, maybe 10% or less of my gem business.
+Jeffery Bergman: So they were apart, they were probably, maybe 10% or less of my gem business.
 And then it was October 2018, was it 2018?
-Yeah, October, 2018, I was in Paris and I got an email followed up by a phone call and said, hello Mr. Jeffery, we’re Ethiopians, we want to meet you.
-We’re in Bangkok and we’re associated with the owners of this new emerald mine.
+Yeah, in October 2018, I was in Paris and I got an email followed up by a phone call and said, hello Mr. Jeffery, we’re Ethiopians, we want to meet you.
+We’re in Bangkok and we’re associated with the owners of this post-emerald mine.
 So I thought, well, I’m sorry, I’m in Europe at the moment, but I’m happy to meet with you anytime.
 So they changed their flights and they waited for me and I came back to Bangkok and it was one of the tribal elders from the Shakiso area.
 The group is called the Bu’a Obsa Association and it’s about 300 locals that have a little mining cooperative doing mostly gold and tantalum on their own property.
 And they, just by good fortune, discovered emeralds there.
 And their deposit was producing the best quality material.
 So I made an agreement with them that was kind of the reverse of the Gem Fields model.
 I was giving them 75% of the proceeds and keeping 25% on the manufacturing and marketing side.

 Jeffery Bergman: It worked out really well for the first nine months and then they had a lag in production and without informing us, the big boss brought seven kilos of rough on the open market and it was all, it had been oiled, which a lot of rough is, and he didn’t tell us and we cut it up and it was much lower quality.
-We had a lot of problems with oil deep in the cracks and then we eventually found out that he had bought it on the open market.
-So that kind of spoiled our mine to market responsible sourcing, traceable sales pitch and the partnership fell apart at that point.
+We had a lot of problems with the oil deep in the cracks and then we eventually found out that he had bought it on the open market.
+So that kind of spoiled our mine to market responsible sourcing, traceable sales pitch, and the partnership fell apart at that point.
 I still sell very fine Ethiopian emeralds but my ace in the hole is there’s a lot of Jaipur dealers that bought big quantities of rough and they’re having a hard time marketing it because of the strength of Colombian and Zambian in the market.
-Ethiopian is still the baby newcomer and there isn’t strong demand for it yet, but I have serious clients that love Ethiopian because they compare the color with fine Colombian, which Gübelin said as well.
+Ethiopian is still the baby postcomer and there isn’t strong demand for it yet, but I have serious clients that love Ethiopian because they compare the color with fine Colombian, which Gübelin said as well.
 The color compared with fine Colombian emeralds.

 Jeffery Bergman: So if you put them side-by-side and you don’t tell a customer which one is Colombian and which one is Ethiopian and you say, this one is $10,000 but this one is $7,000, they’ll look at the two of them and say, well, I’m buying the $7,000 one, why is it less?
 And then you tell them, $10,000 for Colombian, $7,000 for Ethiopian.
-More than 50% of the buyers say, I don’t care, I’ll take the better price.
+More than 50% of the buyers say I don’t care, I’ll take the better price.
 Maybe 30-40%, well, tradition says I should buy the Colombian.
-A lot of Chinese buyers will not buy Ethiopian, but there’s some big players that are sharp enough to know that there’s a future for Ethiopian because of that price differential.
+A lot of Chinese buyers will not buy Ethiopians, but there’s some big players that are sharp enough to know that there’s a future for Ethiopians because of that price differential.

 Jeffery Bergman: So when you have a consumer that comes in and they look at a piece of jewelry in the window and see this 30, sometimes as much as 50% price differential, many consumers are going to say, hey, look, this is a gift for my wife or my daughter or whatever, once they’re wearing it, nobody’s going to know whether it’s Colombian or Ethiopian.
-I’m going to save myself the money and buy the newcomer that doesn’t have the big name yet.
+I’m going to save myself the money and buy the postcomer that doesn’t have the big name yet.

 Jeffery Bergman: [inaudible 00:33:18] a big future potential for Ethiopia.
-Sadly, its a country filled with strife and conflict, tribal violence, a lot of factionalization, Christian versus Muslim.
+Sadly, it’s a country filled with strife and conflict, tribal violence, a lot of factionalization, Christian versus Muslim.
 So I think it’s going to be decades before they can stabilize and become a reliable supplier for emeralds, but I’ve had a great experience, no regrets.
 And if the same guys came to me tomorrow, I’d do it all over again.
 It was worth the effort.
 Could have been a lot better than it was, but it turned out the way it did, and like I said, no regrets.

 Interviewer: I do agree about Ethiopia itself.
 I think it’s a really brilliant place, and Africa itself has been amazing, especially even for the sapphires that we work with.
 So I believe if it wasn’t for Africa, I think by now we’d be out of business because there’s literally not enough sapphires from Burma and Sri Lanka to survive and to supply the world, especially China, this giant market that has come up in the past couple of years.

-Jeffery Bergman: If you just took out two countries, if you took out Mozambique and Madagascar, it would be a huge devastation to our trade.
-If we hasn’t had Mozambique and Madagascar in rubies and sapphires in the last couple of decades we would have a small fraction of the business that we have today.
+Jeffery Bergman: If you just took out two countries, if you took out Mozambique and Madagascar, it would be huge devastation to our trade.
+If we haven’t had Mozambique and Madagascar in rubies and sapphires in the last couple of decades we would have a small fraction of the business that we have today.
 And in emeralds, of course, it would be Zambia.
-Zambia has provided a lower cost alternative to Colombian in huge volumes that has really kept the emerald market ticking along.
-Huge, I’m grateful to Africa, but one of the things that I really, one of my pet peeves, [inaudible 00:35:13] oh, this is an African emerald, or this is an African ruby?
+Zambia has provided a lower-cost alternative to Colombian in huge volumes that has really kept the emerald market ticking along.
+Huge, I’m grateful to Africa, but one of the things that I really, one of my pet peeves, [inaudible 00:35:13] oh, this is an African emerald or this is an African ruby?
 What?
 Nobody says, if you’ve got a Burmese ruby, nobody says, oh, this is an Asian ruby, right?
 Nobody says that.
 But as soon as it comes from Africa, there’s that, oh, it’s African.
 Come on.
 The best sapphires ever came out of southern Madagascar and lots of labs called top Kashmir before they figured out that they were actually Madagascar sapphires and they’re equal with the best Kashmirs you can ever find.

 Jeffery Bergman: I will never turn my nose up to African gems.
 I put them on a very, very high pedestal.